Brunopaes/brunopaes.github.io/README.md

 ### About
 <p style="text-align: justify">
-    Degreed in B.ASc in Information Systems by ESPM-SP.
+    Degreed in B.ASc in Information Systems at ESPM-SP.
 Has keen interest in bio-inspired neural computing, computational physics, geostatistics and pattern recognition.
 Strong background in areas as: artificial intelligence, machine learning, deep learning, computer vision and, through data science techniques, pattern recognition in complex datasets.
 Seeking to automate and extract data from the vast